okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 #### Response body

-The [Email Template Settings Object](#email-template-settings-object) resource that was updated.
+The [Email Template Settings Object](#email-template-settings-object) resource that was updated

 Returns a `422 Unprocessable Entity` if the template doesn't support the recipient's value.